superRaytin/paginationjs/docs/en.md

 }
 ```

-locator uses [to-function](https://github.com/component/to-function), so you may use dot notation to traverse the result array, such as `locator: 'a.b'`:
+locator uses [to-function](https://github.com/component/to-function), so you can use dot notation to traverse the result array, such as `locator: 'a.b'`:

 ```js
 {